MEET THE FLEET: AN IN-DEPTH LOOK AT NEW CAR FEATURES

 BART began service over 40 years ago.
 The original BART cars are near the end of their useful lives and need to be replaced.

 Bombardier Transit Corporation will build BART's Fleet of the Future.
-A complex supply chain and assembly process, followed by rigorous testing, will result in the first new train cars going into service Fall 2016.
+A complex supply chain and assembly process, followed by rigorous testing, will result in the first new train cars going into service 2017.

 Over 35,000 customers participated in outreach events during the design phase.
 Based on their input, the new cars will be:

-- Quieter: "micro-plug" doors will help seal out noise
+- Quieter: micro-plug doors will help seal out noise and a new tapered wheel shape will provide a quieter ride

-- Cooler: cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days
+- Cooler: cooling systems will distribute air directly from the ceilings, making it more comfortable for standees on hot days

 - Comfortable: padded seats will be covered with wipeable fabric for ease of cleaning